specklesystems/speckle-docs/user/ui2.md

 # User Interface

-Most of our Connectors look the same, despite working inside of different applications.
+Most of our connectors look the same, despite working inside of different applications.
 Our shared user interface is currently used inside:

 - Rhinoceros
 - Revit
 - Civil3D
 - AutoCAD
-- CSI Connectors
+- CSI connectors

-Other Connectors work slightly differently depending on which software they're used in (e.g. Grasshopper and Dynamo use a node-based environment).
+Other connectors work slightly differently depending on which software they're used in (e.g. Grasshopper and Dynamo use a node-based environment).

 Let's go on a quick graphical tour of the shared user interface to get you familiar with using Speckle.